Gateway Monitoring Via Custom Script or Telnet.

 Not sure how to submit this to the devs to add to the release but maybe they will find it here.

-#5 Updated by Bridgetowermedia IT 7 months ago
+#5 Updated by Bridgetowermedia IT over 1 year ago

 Well that script didn't really seem to work...
 New Script attached.
 Sends emails via smtp to address configured on notifications page. drop the script in /etc/phpshellsessions/softdiscomon and use a cronjob to execute with command "/usr/local/pfSsh.php playback softdiscomon" I've currently got this running beautifully on 3 site firewalls with plans to expand to another 20.